Handler Architecture for Python Logging

 How does handler architecture impact P99 latency in async Python services?

-Synchronous handlers block the event loop during I/O. Using QueueHandler with a background QueueListener offloads writes.
-This preserves event loop responsiveness and stabilizes latency under load.
+Synchronous handlers block the event loop or worker thread during I/O. Using a QueueHandler with a background QueueListener offloads serialization and writes, which preserves event loop responsiveness and stabilizes latency under load.

 How do I safely reload handler configuration without dropping logs?